2007–2008 Nazko earthquakes: Preparedness and hazards

 Because no seismographs were close enough to the Nazko swarm zone before the earthquakes began, employees of Natural Resources Canada placed seismographs in the area to monitor future earthquakes in the area more clearly.
 An infrasound station is also being established, which is able to measure sound waves that would normally go unnoticed by human hearing.
 These stations can detect volcanic eruptions and the release of gas at volcanic vents, and can be used in combination with other geophysical data to monitor fluid flow within volcanoes.

-Employees of Natural Resources Canada have also visited two communities that were adjacent to the 2007–2008 earthquake swarm to renew information about the Nazko swarm, collect samples, and examine some of the more poorly studied volcanic deposits in the Nazko region.
-The Natural Resources Canada employees also measured carbon dioxide levels during the earthquake swarm.
-Carbon dioxide is usually discharged at faults in volcanically active areas and can collect in soil and under snow.
+Employees of Natural Resources Canada had also visited two communities that were adjacent to the 2007–2008 earthquake swarm to renew information about the Nazko swarm, collect samples, and examine some of the more poorly studied volcanic deposits in the Nazko region.
+The Natural Resources Canada employees also measured carbon dioxide levels during the earthquake swarm; carbon dioxide is usually discharged at faults in volcanically active areas and can collect in soil and under snow.
 Because of this, carbon dioxide concentrations can provide information on volcanic activity in the subsurface.
 The Nazko swarm did not cause any discernible discharge of carbon dioxide, which is normal for non-eruptive events.

-The 2007–2008 Nazko earthquake swarm is one of numerous seismic events that have occurred near volcanoes in British Columbia.
-Volcanoes that have experienced volcanic earthquakes include the Mount Meager massif (seventeen events), Mount Cayley (four events), Mount Garibaldi (three events), Silverthrone Caldera (two events), Castle Rock (two events), Hoodoo Mountain (eight events), Crow Lagoon (four events), The Volcano (five events), and the Mount Edziza volcanic complex (eight events).
-Seismic data suggest that these volcanoes still contain active magma chambers, indicating possible future eruptive activity.
-Although the available data do not allow a clear conclusion, these observations are indications that some of Canada's volcanoes may be active, with significant potential dangers.
-This seismic activity correlates both with some of Canada's most youthful volcanoes and with long-lived volcanoes with a history of significant explosive activity, such as Hoodoo Mountain and the Mount Edziza volcanic complex.

 If magma were to rise towards the surface of Nazko, new earthquake swarms would occur, with a significant increase in the size and number of earthquakes.
 An eruption in the Nazko area would probably create a small cinder cone, similar to what formed Nazko Cone 7,200 years ago.
 Immediate hazards related to cinder cone eruptions in the Nazko area would probably be forest fires and, if an eruption column were produced, redirection of nearby air traffic.